The Vermont Bakery Tour took us on a beautiful, sunny, Sunday morning drive to Middlesex, VT to check out the Red Hen Baking Company & Cafe.

 The Red Hen Baking Company & Cafe is located at 961 US Route 2 in Middlesex, VT.
 They serve breakfast and lunch sandwiches, soups, salads, and pastries.
 They also have loaves and loaves of fresh-baked bread.
 Find out more about them on their website, including retail locations throughout Vermont where you can purchase their breads!

-The King Arthur Flour Vermont Bakery Tour consists of eight bakeries scattered over the northern half of Vermont.
-Participants visit the bakeries, taste the fine baked goods, and have their Bakery Passport stamped at each.
-The completed passport can then be redeemed for an exclusive Bakery Tour tote bag!
+The old King Arthur Flour Vermont Bakery Tour consisted of eight bakeries scattered over the northern half of Vermont.
+Participants visited the bakeries, tasted the fine baked goods, and had their Bakery Passport stamped at each.
+The completed passports were then redeemed for an exclusive Bakery Tour tote bag!

 Comments